-Sean Clarry was appointed General Manager, Propylene Oxide and Derivatives with effect from 15 November 2013.
-Based in the Netherlands, he is responsible for a global team that markets various propylene oxide-related products, including polyurethanes chemicals, propylene glycol and solvents.
+Kate Johnson was appointed General Manager, Propylene Oxide and Derivatives with effect from April 1st, 2014.
+Based in the Netherlands, she is responsible for a global team that markets various propylene oxide-related products, including polyurethanes chemicals, propylene glycol and solvents.
 Her diverse customers range from manufacturers of mattresses to insulation to adhesives.

 Rahul Malhotra was appointed General Manager, Styrene Monomer on November 14, 2011.
 He is based in Singapore.
 Rahul has some 18 years of commercial sales & marketing experience after completing a degree in economics and an MBA.